Topological changes in the magnetic field of LQ Hya during an activity minimum: Conclusions

 \section{Conclusions}

 The four new ZDI inversions of LQ Hya provide a number of interesting results concerning the magnetic field evolution and spot structure.
-The central observation from these maps is a marked change in the magnetic field topology between 2016 and 2017, occurring at the same time as an activity minimum.
+The central observation from these maps is a marked change in the magnetic field topology between 2016 and 2017, occurring at the same time as a spot minimum.
 During this time we can see both a polarity reversal of the radial field and a shift of the strongest azimuthal field from high latitudes to the equatorial region.
 This change is a fairly complex one and cannot currently be fully understood.
-If our assumption is correct that at least the polarity reversal of the radial field is connected with the activity minimum seen in the photometry, we would expect not to see another similar change in quick succession due to the extended length of the star's activity cycle.
-Comparing our maps with those of \cite{Donati1999LQHya} and \cite{Donati2003LQHya} suggests that this may have been the case for the recently ended cycle which seems to have preserved the radial field polarity all the way from its beginning.
+If our assumption is correct that at least the polarity reversal of the radial field is connected with the spot minimum seen in the photometry, we would expect not to see another similar change in quick succession due to the extended length of the star's activity cycle.
+Comparing our maps with those of \cite{Donati1999LQHya} and \cite{Donati2003LQHya} suggests that this may have been the case for the recently ended cycle, which seems to have preserved the radial field polarity all the way from its beginning.

-The magnetic field strengths retrieved by the inversions vary significantly between the maps and cannot easily be related to the level of spottedness.
-We are left to conclude that this is partly an effect of varying complexity of the inverted field that leads to a different fraction of the true physical field strength being retrieved in the maps.
+The magnetic field strengths retrieved by the inversions vary significantly between the maps and cannot easily be related to the level of spottedness or the chromospheric activity.
+We are left to conclude that this is likely partly an effect of varying complexity of the inverted field that leads to a different fraction of the true physical field strength being retrieved in the maps.
 Regardless, the field strengths in our inversions are consistent with those observed by \cite{Donati1999LQHya} and \cite{Donati2003LQHya}.